josh671/ITC-134-storyRepository/README.md

 5-Matt studied Naomi's slimy toenails and scrawny hands.
 Eventually, he took a deep breath.
 "I'm sorry, but I can't give you revenge," he explained, in pitying tones.
        ---sebastian
+6-Naomi looked ambivalent, her body raw like a roasted, racid ruler.

+Matt could actually hear Naomi's body shatter into 9986 pieces.
+Then the grateful elephant hurried away into the distance.
+Not even a drink of beer would calm Matt's nerves tonight.
+	THE END
+		---Khanh Trinh